Skip to content

 The island’s oldest operating hotel opened roughly 16 years after Michigan became a state – and a decade before the Civil War – and joins Grand Hotel as the only two Historic Hotels of America on the island.
 Black-and-white photographs hang throughout the lobby, transporting visitors to another era, when guests in three-piece suits, long dresses and hats gathered on the same porch.”

-For 50 years, Island House Hotel has been owned by the Callewaert family, which continues a rich tradition of entrepreneurship on the island.
-The family owns and operates several businesses, including Ryba’s Mackinac Island Fudge, Seabiscuit Café, Pancake House and Mary’s Bistro Draught House.
-Harry Ryba, son James and son-in-law Victor Callewaert, Todd’s father, purchased the hotel, which sat vacant from 1949-69, and leased the land from Mackinac Island State Park.
-They spared the hotel from demolition, taking great care to preserve the unique architectural features of the hotel’s exterior, including its many columns, porch spindles, gables, windows and door styles.
+Harry Ryba, son James and son-in-law Victor Callewaert, Todd’s father, purchased the hotel, which sat vacant from 1949-69.
+They leased the land from Mackinac Island State Park.
+The Callewaert family spared the hotel from demolition, taking great care to preserve the unique architectural features of the hotel’s exterior.
+The restoration saved the many columns, porch spindles, gables, windows and door styles.

 General Manager Alan Sehoyan emphasizes service and hospitality for the hotel’s many wedding parties, visitors experiencing Mackinac Island for the first time, or vacationers seeking an escape from the daily grind.
 Island House welcomes international travelers, families, school groups, and couples looking for a romantic getaway.